 - Verifying data with help of address databases.

 Forms are used in most of our Drupal implementations.
-Sometimes straightforward ( a simple contact- or suggestion form) and sometimes complex ( for example, an extensive application process within the PDOK portal).
+Sometimes straightforward ( a simple contact- or suggestion form) and sometimes complex.
 It is also possible to link a form to a particular event or a particular location on the map as shown below in a screenshot from the Vegetationlegger map module.